School of Civil and Environmental Engineering, and Construction Management

 • meet all UTSA undergraduate transfer admission requirements, and

-• have completed MAT 1214 Calculus I and WRC 1013 Freshman Composition I , or the equivalents, with grades of “C-” or better, and
+• have completed MAT 1213 Calculus I and WRC 1013 Freshman Composition I , or the equivalents, with grades of “C-” or better, and

 • meet grade point average requirements:

-1. applicants with a transfer grade point average of 3.00 or higher may be granted direct admission to the major, or
+• applicants with a transfer grade point average of 3.00 or higher may be granted direct admission to the major, or

-2. applicants with a transfer grade point average below 3.00 may be granted admission to the College by committee review.
+• applicants with a transfer grade point average below 3.00 may be granted admission to the College by committee review.

-Applicants who do not meet Civil Engineering admission requirements will be admitted to the Engineering, Math, and Sciences Studies in the University College.
+Applicants who do not meet Civil Engineering admission requirements will be admitted to the Engineering, Math, and Sciences Studies major in the University College.
 Students have three semesters to complete Calculus I with a grade of "C-" or better and meet the Civil Engineering Transfer Requirements.

 “C-” Grade Rule

-A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree, or any other course that is a prerequisite to a required CE or Engineering (EGR) course, indicates satisfactory preparation for further engineering education.
+A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree, or any other course that is a prerequisite to any required CE or Engineering (EGR) course, indicates satisfactory preparation for further engineering education.
 Any course assigned a grade below a “C-” must be repeated before enrolling in any course for which it is a prerequisite.
 This requirement is subject to both the Gateway Course and Three-Attempt Limit rules.

 Gateway Courses